Why Use A Weighted Blanket?

 People who need a weighted blanket are typically those who suffer from anxiety, stress, insomnia, ADHD, and autism.
 The pressure of the blanket is said to help calm the mind and body, promoting better sleep and relaxation.

 Weighted blankets are used to relieve anxiety and stress.
 They work by grounding the body, which can improve blood pressure, heart rate, glucose levels, and cortisol levels.
 Weighted blankets are a type of deep-pressure therapy that is known to be effective for relieving aches and pains.

 There is not enough research to say for certain whether or not a weighted blanket increases heart rate.
 Some people claim that the extra weight can help to relax the body and improve sleep, while others say that it can cause the heart rate to increase.

 What are the dangers of a weighted blanket?

 Weighted blankets can be dangerous because they can cause a person to overheat.
-When a person overheat, they can experience symptoms such as dizziness, headache, nausea, and vomiting.
+A too heavy weighted blanket can cause symptoms such as dizziness, headache, nausea, and vomiting.

 Who should not use a weighted blanket?

 Weighted blankets are not recommended for people who suffer from seizures, who are pregnant, or who are very young.

 What’s it like to sleep under a weighted blanket?